2004 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2007 - Present

-The auction data reveals a pronounced value stratification driven by preservation quality rather than mintage scarcity.
-The MS69 specimens command $4,465 and $1,898 because the population of coins at this grade level remains minuscule, with only approximately 25 MS69-graded examples known across both Philadelphia and Denver mintages combined.
+The auction data reveals a striking pattern: value is driven almost entirely by condition, not mintage.
+The MS69 specimens from Philadelphia and Denver command $4,465 and $1,898 because the combined population of coins at that grade level totals only around 25 pieces across both mints — a remarkably small number.

-This extreme rarity results from two decades of storage in original Mint rolls where coins contacted each other, creating microscopic surface abrasions that prevent gem grades and establish MS68+ as the practical ceiling for most survivors.
+That scarcity is a direct result of how these coins were stored.
+For two decades, most 2004 Sacagawea dollars sat in original U.S. Mint rolls where coins continually rubbed against each other, leaving microscopic surface abrasions that prevent the highest gem grades.
+MS68+ represents the practical ceiling for most survivors.

 History of the 2004 Sacagawea Dollar